 - Locate the provisioning-config.xml file in the path

-- Open the file and locate the "user-schema-extension-enabled" property and set it to true.
+- Open the file and locate the "user-schema-extension-enabled" property.
+Ensure that the property value is set to true.

 - Save the file and restart the server.